Membrane transport protein

-A membrane transport protein (or simply transporter) is a membrane protein involved in the movement of ions, small molecules, and macromolecules, such as another protein, across a biological membrane.
-Transport proteins are integral transmembrane proteins; that is they exist permanently within and span the membrane across which they transport substances.
-The proteins may assist in the movement of substances by facilitated diffusion or active transport.
-The two main types of proteins involved in such transport are broadly categorized as either channels or carriers.
+A membrane transport protein is a membrane protein involved in the movement of ions, small molecules, and macromolecules such as another protein, across a biological membrane.
+Transport proteins are integral transmembrane proteins, that is: they exist permanently within and span the membrane, across which they transport substances.
+The proteins may assist in the movement of substances by facilitated diffusion, active transport, osmosis, or reverse diffusion.
+The two main types of proteins involved in such transport are broadly categorized as either channels or carriers (a.k.a. permeases or transporters).
+Examples of channel/carrier proteins include the GLUT 1 uniporter, sodium channels, and potassium channels.
 The solute carriers and atypical SLCs are secondary active or facilitative transporters in humans.
 Collectively membrane transporters and channels are known as the transportome.
-Transportomes govern cellular influx and efflux of not only ions and nutrients but drugs as well.
+Transportomes govern cellular influx and efflux of, not only ions and nutrients, but drugs as well.

 Difference between channels and carriers

 A carrier is not open simultaneously to both the extracellular and intracellular environments.
-Either its inner gate is open, or outer gate is open.
+Either its inner gate is closed, or its outer gate is closed.
+That is, its inner and outer gates are never open at the same time.
 In contrast, a channel can be open to both environments at the same time, allowing the molecules to diffuse without interruption.
 Carriers have binding sites, but pores and channels do not.
 When a channel is opened, millions of ions can pass through the membrane per second, but only 100 to 1000 molecules typically pass through a carrier molecule in the same time.
 Each carrier protein is designed to recognize only one substance or one group of very similar substances.
 Research has correlated defects in specific carrier proteins with specific diseases.